sirPhoebus/multi/README.md

 **An Autonomous Multi-Agent RL Research Laboratory**

 Meta-RL Scientist is a sophisticated, closed-loop simulation where AI agents act as **Reinforcement Learning Researchers**.
-These agents autonomously read literature, maintain causal models of hyperparameter dynamics, and execute parallel experiments to discover optimal RL configurations.
+These agents autonomously read literature, maintain causal models of hyperparameter dynamics, and learn to execute parallel experiments through a recurrent neural network "Brain."

 ---

 ## 🚀 Key Features

-### 🧠 Autonomous Researcher Agents
+### 🧠 Neural "Brain" Architecture (New!)
+- **Sequence-Aware Model**: Researcher Agents use an **LSTM-based RNN** to process the sequence of past experiments (Successes/Failures).
+- **Meta-PPO Training**: The agents' "Scientist Brain" is optimized using Meta-Reinforcement Learning (PPO) based on their success in the meta-environment.
+- **Multimodal State**: Brain inputs combine performance trends, novelty landscapes, and high-dimensional knowledge embeddings.

+### 📚 Streaming Knowledge Pipeline
+- **Incremental Ingestion**: A dedicated `knowledge/` folder acts as an inbox for new research summaries or expert opinions.
+- **Auto-Archiving**: New files are automatically embedded via a local LLM and archived to `knowledge/processed/` during runtime, enabling live "learning" while the simulation is running.
-- **Literature Review (RAG)**: Agents query a local vector database of 100+ research papers to inform their experiment proposals.
+- **LLM-RAG Integration**: Agents query the vector base to inform their neuro-symbolic experiment proposals.
-- **Scientific Diversity**: Stochastic intent and probabilistic sampling ensure that agents explore diverse research directions.
-- **Causal Reasoning**: An internal SEM (Structural Equation Model) engine allows agents to learn *why* specific parameters (like entropy coefficients or clipping ranges) impact performance.
-- **Journaling**: High-performing discoveries are "published" back to the shared knowledge journal, enabling social learning.

 ### 🔬 The Laboratory Environment
 - **Multi-Benchmark Suite**:
     - **Discrete**: `CartPole-v1`, `Acrobot-v1`, `LunarLander-v3`.
     - **Continuous**: `Pendulum-v1` (with full SAC support).
-- **Parallel Execution**: Multi-processing runner achieves significant speedups by executing experiments in isolated subprocesses.
+- **Parallel Execution**: Multi-processing runner executes experiments in isolated subprocesses for maximum throughput.
-- **Resource Hardening**: Built-in environment cleanup and compatible-algorithm guarding prevent systemic failures and memory leaks.

-### 📈 Adaptive Meta-Reward
-- **Multi-Objective Optimization**: Agents are rewarded for high final return, novelty of approach, and training stability.
-- **Stability Penalty**: Discourages brittle, high-variance hyperparameter configurations.

 ---